 Lawsuit loans are non-recourse, implying they are backed by the lawsuit’s prospective settlement or verdict.
 This crucial characteristic distinguishes litigation loans from conventional loans.
 Unlike litigation loans, which must only be repaid if the plaintiff prevails in court or negotiates a favorable settlement, traditional loans often require repayments irrespective of the outcome.

-Before approving a lawsuit loan, litigation funding businesses take the following into consideration:
+Before approving a legal funding, litigation funding businesses take the following into consideration:

 - The case’s strength and